University Of Dublin City

 The University of Dublin City is the largest in Ireland.
 Established in 1845, the University is located in the city center, next to St Stephen’s Green and Trinity College.

 Trinity College is the oldest college in the University, founded in 1592.
-Trinity College is the second-largest college in the University, with over 17,000 students.
+It is also the second-largest college, with over 17,000 students.
 It is home to many renowned academic and sporting institutions, including the National University of Ireland, the Royal Irish Academy, and the Dublin City University Business School.

 St Stephen’s Green is the location of the University’s main campus.
-It is the largest green space in the city, covering and providing extensive facilities for sports and leisure.
+It is the largest green space in the city, covering aan extensive area and providing comprehensive facilities for sports and leisure.

-There are five other campuses in the city: Blanchardstown, Clonliffe College, Glasnevin, Maynooth, and UCD.
+Five other campuses are in the city: Blanchardstown, Clonliffe College, Glasnevin, Maynooth, and UCD.

 When I first moved to Dublin, I had no idea what I wanted to study.
-I didn’t have any experience in the education field and was completely overwhelmed by the university selection process.
+I had no experience in the education field and was completely overwhelmed by the university selection process.

 The school I eventually chose was my third choice.
 The first two were both a bit too expensive for me.